-This is a report from the Westminster Foundation for Democracy in partnership with DLP.
+This is a report from the Westminster Foundation for Democracy (WFD) in partnership with DLP.

-TO VIEW THE REPORT, PLEASE GO TO THEIR PAGE.
+TO VIEW THE REPORT, PLEASE GO TO THE WFD WEBSITE.

 Environmental issues are becoming increasingly hard to ignore.
 More extreme weather patterns, rising sea levels and wide-spread pollution complicate everyday lives of millions of people around the world, but formal environmental action lags behind what scientists often deem as necessary to stop the pace of environmental decline.
 This raises concerns that the longer we wait to take formal environmental action, the more likely we are to find ourselves in crisis conditions that require swift environmental action at the expense of democratic governance.
 There are good reasons to worry as research indicates that ‘authoritarian environmentalism’ does not lead to optimal policy outcomes or problem-free implementation.